fox-archives/repo/docs/motivation.md

 I thought this would make things more simple, but increased complexity since supposed-general-enough "tasks" would often need to be overridden on a per-repository Basis.

-With Foxxy, it interoperates with any task runner, such as with [Bake](https://github.com/hyperupcall/bake), my home-grown one
+With Foxxo, it interoperates with any task runner, such as with [Bake](https://github.com/hyperupcall/bake), my home-grown one

 2. Authoring the software in Bash